itnifl/MazeGame/maze/readme.md

+# Instructions
+- Reach the heart with the lowest possible moves and highest possible character life left.
+- Hit the H key to show high scores.

 # Bugs
-- Win and game over screens are not centered
+- Highscore screen, Win screen and game over screens are not centered.
 - It happens that you can trick walls
 - Ghosts are supposed to pulsate in opacity, but this seems to not work.
 - Ghosts are not designed to walk through walls, but because they are ghosts I have let this bug become a feature.

 # Missing implementations
-- Restart button, or ability to restart the game.
 - Music and game sounds
 - Animations must be created (HappyAction / HappyAction)
 - A score system